 - Meet WV Child Placing Regulations regarding a safe and healthy home environment

-- Be able to provide adequate bedroom space and a separate bed for each foster child
+- Be able to provide adequate bedroom space and a separate bed for each child in foster care

 - Be willing to complete 30 hours of free training in PRIDE (Parent Resource Information Development and Education), as well as CPR/First Aid, Crisis De-escalation (MANDT) and other similar courses